 4.1.
 Introduction

 A challenging area of staphylococcal pathogenesis is to understand the interplay between different bacterial populations leading to disease.
-Clonal population expansion during infection determines that only a few bacteria found abscesses despite a large inoculum of S. aureus being needed to cause disease, as supported in Chapter 3.
+Clonal population expansion during infection determines that only a few bacteria establish abscesses despite a large inoculum of S. aureus being needed to cause disease, as supported in Chapter 3.
 The present chapter aims to characterise the interaction between the two populations in our model, namely the expanding one and the one eliminated by the immune bottleneck.

 Interactions within microbial communities and between microbes and their environment have long been noticed but not always understood.
 As free-living organisms like in the soil, microbial populations respond to variation in a soil's parameter by adapting their numbers and composition through competition (Rousk et al. 2010).
 This type of adaptation also occurs for host-associated microbes and sometimes the presence of a single microorganism can be enough to drastically influence the development of a microbial community, as is the case with Lactobacillus rhamnosus in the gut (Eloe-Fadrosh et al. 2015).
 Microbial interaction also exists in the context of infection.
 Diabetic foot ulcers are now being recognised as polymicrobial chronic infections in which bacterial species, otherwise unable to sustain an infection on their own, are combined to form a functionally pathogenic group (Dowd et al. 2008).
 Sometimes, competition between species results in a mutual benefit.
 For instance, in cystic fibrosis patients, Stenotrophomonas maltophilia inhibits Pseudomonas aeruginosa adhesion to host cells but also increases its expression of proteases, resulting in exacerbation of the symptoms (Pompilio et al. 2015).
 Moreover, interference between concurrent infections can result in a pathogenic synergy.
 For instance, an Influenza A viral infection leads to a decrease in interleukin 1β expression, which is required to control S. aureus in the lungs (Robinson et al. 2013).
 In consequence, the study shows that a preceding Influenza infection increases the host susceptibility to S. aureus infection in the lungs.
 More studies have focused on intra- and inter-species bacterial cooperation but mostly in the context of biofilm formation outside of infection (Giaouris et al. 2015).
 Of note, intra-species cooperation is described by Giaouris et al. as a global mechanism that ensures the success of the whole bacterial population (e.g. surface molecules involved in cell-cell interactions).
 In this chapter, intra-species cooperation is expressed as occurring between distinct bacterial populations of S. aureus (i.e. the population that clonally expands and the one which does not).
 In this regard, little is known of intra-species bacterial cooperation in vivo and its implications.
 Metabolic complementation could be a mechanism of cooperation, in which some bacteria secrete metabolites that enhance the fitness of others.
 Small colony variants (SCV) of S. aureus are strains usually recovered from chronic infections.
 They are antibiotic-resistant but have a growth defect due to metabolic mutations that also confer the resistance (Kriegeskorte et al. 2014).
 Metabolic exchange occurs between S. aureus SCV carrying mutations in two different metabolic pathways, resulting in restored bacterial growth and virulence (Hammer et al. 2014b).
 Hammer et al. have also showed that other species are able to complement S. aureus SCV in a similar fashion.

-In the present chapter the existence of a synergistic cooperation between strains was examined.
+In the present chapter, the existence of a synergistic cooperation between strains was examined.
 The term “synergy” is used in the context of an above additive pathogenesis when comparing a mixed population and the individual constituents.

 The aims in this chapter were: